 Enter it exactly as shown above.
 Double check your entry and click return/done when finished.

 On an Android Device, including the Kindle Fire, you will need to go to settings / Wi-Fi and then press and hold your current connection for a few seconds.
 Select Modify Network and be sure Show Advanced Options is selected.
 Change the IP settings from DHCP to Static.
 Next, page down the list of options until you see DNS 1 and DNS 2.
-This is where you would change it to use Open DNS (22.214.171.124, 126.96.36.199).
+This is where you would change it to use Open DNS Family Shield (126.96.36.199, 188.8.131.52).

 You now have OpenDNS installed which will keep your mobile device safe by blocking any adult sites.
-You should still use KidzSearch.com as your search engine since you need to know what safe sites are available that won’t get blocked by OpenDNS.
-However, with OpenDNS installed, you don’t need to worry about your child typing in a porn address by mistake or otherwise.
+You should really also use a Safe Search Engine, like KidzSearch.com as your default search engine since you need to know what safe sites are available that won’t get blocked by OpenDNS when doing a search.
+Further, even with OpenDNS, an image search using a site like Google.com will still given potentially unsafe thumbnails in the search results based on the terms entered.

 Alternative DNS Services to Block Porn Sites